Turing-26/CS221L/README.md

 ## Instructions on how to run the program:-
 ### On Linux:
 1. Install SFML by typing "sudo apt-get install libsfml-dev"
-2. In your directory containing the program run
+2. In your root of the directory containing the program, run
 ```
 g++ -c <filename>.cpp
 ```